 #4 Strap Wrench

-When we hold pipes and round jobs with pipe wrench it leaves some leruisings scars on the jobs.
+When we hold pipes and round jobs with pipe wrenches it leaves some bruising scars on the jobs.
 Therefore strap wrenches are used where damage is caused if such scars are made by the wrenches.

 #5 Plumbers Wrench